35.7 MB (8.0 MB compressed)

 4329 x 2886 pixels

 36.6 x 24.4 cm ⏐ 14.4 x 9.6 in (300dpi)

-US BORDER CONTROL / SCIENCE PHOTO LIBRARY US BORDER CONTROL / SCIENCE PHOTO LIBRARY
+US BORDER CONTROL / JOSH DENMARK / SCIENCE PHOTO LIBRARY US BORDER CONTROL / JOSH DENMARK / SCIENCE PHOTO LIBRARY

 Editorial use only.

-Passenger from Sierra Leone having his temperature taken as part of an ebola virus screening exercise at a US airpot.
+Passenger from an Ebola affected country having her temperature taken as part of an ebola virus screening exercise at a US airpot.
 Ebola virus disease (EVD) is a severe and often fatal disease with symptoms including fever, fatigue, muscle aches, vomiting, diarrhoea and haemorrhaging (internal bleeding).
 It is spread through direct contact with infected bodily fluids.
 There is no cure for the disease, but three quarters of patients can recover if provided with sufficient medical support.
 The 2014 outbreak in Western Africa is the largest ever recorded and has been declared an international public health emergency.
 As of 19th October 2014, 9935 cases had been reported, with 4877 fatalities.
-Photographed at O'Hare International Airport, Chicago, USA, in October 2014.
+Photographed at Washington Dulles International Airport, USA, in October 2014.

 Model release not available.
 Property release not required.